Why not join us to find out more:

 NEWS FOR OCTOBER 2014

-1) Fellows might be interested in the event held on 23rd October 2014 to discuss the future of higher education degree classification and accreditation.
+- 23rd October 2014 the future of higher education degree classification and accreditation.
 Guests included Professor Philippa Levy, Deputy Chief Executive (Academic), Higher Education Academy and Professor Sir Robert Burgess, Vice-Chancellor, University of Leicester.
 It follows the announcement of discussions being led by the HEA on exploring the use of an alternate system – Grade Point Average (GPA) pilot.
 Keep an eye out on the HEA and Westminster pages for further details.

 See: Westminster Forum Projects -The future of degree classification and accreditation